-Interest expense decreased \$1 million and \$6 million for the three and six month periods of 2017, respectively, compared to the same periods in 2016 primarily due to a patronage dividend received in the first quarter of 2017 related to the Term Loan due 2022.
+Interest expense increased \$2 million and decreased \$4 million for the three and nine month periods of 2017, respectively, compared to the same periods in 2016.
+The decrease in the nine month period was primarily due to a patronage dividend received in the first quarter of 2017 related to the Term Loan due 2022.